Bechuanaland National Airways: History

-The airline was formed on 1 October 1965 with a government grant by Johnny Gibson and took over the route network of privately owned Bechuanaland Safaris.
+The airline was formed on 1 October 1965 by Johnny Gibson with a government grant, and took over the route network of privately owned Bechuanaland Safaris.
 Assistance from British airline Autair International Airways was given, seeing Autair providing Bechuanaland National Airways with its first two aircraft, Douglas DC-3s.
 The airline was also technically supported by Air Trans Africa.

 Operations of the airline commenced on 15 November 1965, and the airline immediately began the development of a large domestic air network from Francistown to seven cities.
-Internationally, the airline operated on routes linking Francistown to Bulawayo in Rhodesia and Livingstone in Zambia, and from Lobatse to Johannesburg.
+Internationally, the airline operated on routes linking Francistown to Bulawayo in Rhodesia and Livingstone in Zambia, and Lobatse to Johannesburg.

-The airline's route network saw it flying Bulawayo-Francistown-Serowe-Gaborone-Johannesburg-Gaborone-Lobatse-Ghanzi on Mondays; Ghanzi-Lobatse-Gaborone-Serowe-Francistown on Tuesdays; Francistown-Maun-Serondellas-Livingstone-Serondellas-Maun-Francistown on Wednesdays; Francistown-Maun-Ghanzi-Maun-Francistown on Thursdays; Francistown-Serowe-Gaborone-Lobatse-Johannesburg-Lobatse-Gaborone-Serowe-Francistown on Fridays; and Francistown to Bulawayo on Saturdays.
+The airline's route network saw it flying Bulawayo–Francistown–Serowe–Gaborone–Johannesburg–Gaborone–Lobatse–Ghanzi on Mondays; Ghanzi–Lobatse–Gaborone–Serowe–Francistown on Tuesdays; Francistown–Maun–Serondellas–Livingstone–Serondellas–Maun–Francistown on Wednesdays; Francistown–Maun–Ghanzi–Maun–Francistown on Thursdays; Francistown–Serowe–Gaborone–Lobatse–Johannesburg–Lobatse–Gaborone–Serowe–Francistown on Fridays; and Francistown to Bulawayo on Saturdays.

-Francistown-Johannesburg and Francistown-Johannesburg-Francistown flights were commenced in early 1966 on Mondays and Fridays respectively.
+Francistown–Johannesburg and Francistown–Johannesburg–Francistown flights were commenced in early 1966 on Mondays and Fridays respectively.
 The airline ceased operations late in 1966 and entered receivership.
-Operations of Bechuanaland National Airways were taken over by Botswana National Airways at the end of 1966, of which Gibson was also involved in setting up.
+Operations of Bechuanaland National Airways were taken over by Botswana National Airways at the end of 1966, which Gibson was also involved in setting up.